 *Do try to stay till the end of the Open Mic.
 People sat through and applauded your work/performance.
-Do show the same respect of theirs.
+Do show the same respect as theirs.

 *Do keep in mind that audience participation is vital to a Spoken Word Open Mic.
 People are on stage, pouring their heART out to strangers.
-That, there, is accepting of ones vulnerabilities and takes great courage to do.
+That, there, is accepting one’s vulnerabilities, and takes great courage to do.
 So.
-Clapping and positive verbal appreciation for an artist is most welcomed.
-Especially, if you relate to/connect with what they have shared.
+Clapping and positive verbal appreciation for an artist are most welcomed.
+Especially if you relate to/connect with what they have shared.

-*Tip generously and patronize the bar, coffee shop, restaurant, bookstore or wherever the Open Mic takes place.
-If you are at a FREE Open Mic, be sure to follow the rules of the food or drink minimum purchase (if at a bar or restaurant).
+*Tip generously and patronize the bar, coffee shop, restaurant, bookstore, or wherever the Open Mic takes place.
+If you are at a FREE Open Mic, follow the rules of the minimum purchase of the food or drink (if at a bar or restaurant).

 *Do SPREAD THE WORD about the Open Mic.
 If it has done something positive for you, do something positive for others by letting them know about it.
 Do your pART to help KEEP ART ALIVE!